yelouafi/nant/README.md

 )
 ```

-so the main benefits from using javascript as the templating language
+see the benefits from using javascript as the templating language

 - No need to learn another language
-- Uses function to defines your reusable blocks with argumens, conditionals, loops etc
+- Uses functions and other constructs to define your building block

-There is More
+Mixins
 =============

 Lets review the last example, w've now reusable bootstrap tags to build form elements.
 But you may have noted that the grid's columns layout is hard coded inside the templates.